hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 More heavy than the other jackets in our list, the Arc’teryx Ceres SV Parka is made for the deep winter where warmth is the most important factor.

-The jacket comes with 850 fill down insulation and its GORE® WINDSTOPPER® fabric protects you from cold winds.
+The jacket comes with 850 fill down insulation, and its GORE® WINDSTOPPER® fabric protects you from cold winds.
 The shell of the jacket is also water repellent and windproof.

-The jacket also comes with a helmet compatible insulated Cohaesive™ hood StormHood™ to protect you from the elements which can also be adjusted with gloves or mittens on.
+The jacket also comes with a helmet compatible insulated Cohaesive™  StormHood™ to protect you from the elements which is adjustable with gloves or mittens on.

 The jacket comes with a box wall construction meaning less cold spots and more loft.
 The jacket also features Coreloft™ synthetic insulation in places where moisture could have an impact on down insulation.

-The Ceres SV Parka offers a great warmth-to-weight ratio, compressibility, and packability.
+The Ceres SV Parka offers an excellent warmth-to-weight ratio, compressibility, and packability.

 <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F102814%2Farcteryx-ceres-sv-down-parka-mens" rel="nofollow" class="btn btn-danger" role="button">See the Men's Arc'teryx Ceres SV Parka</a> <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F103454%2Farcteryx-ceres-sv-parka-womens" rel="nofollow" class="btn btn-danger" role="button">See the Women's Arc'teryx Ceres SC Parka</a>